Bluff Harbour

-Bluff Harbour is a harbour and lagoon in the South Island, New Zealand town of Bluff.
-The main port facilities are located close to the entrance of a large natural inlet (also known as Bluff Harbour) which includes a large, low-lying eastern arm, Awarua Bay, immediately to the east of the promontory which gives the town and harbour its name.
+Bluff Harbour is a harbour and lagoon in the South Island of New Zealand, adjacent to the town of Bluff.
+The main port facilities are located close to the entrance from Foveaux Strait of a large natural inlet which includes a large, low-lying eastern arm, Awarua Bay, immediately to the east of the promontory which gives the town and harbour its name.

 History

 Bluff is one of New Zealand's earliest continuously occupied European settlements, and has been visited by whalers and sealers since at least 1823.
 A whaling station was established here in 1836.
 Bluff Wharf was constructed during the 1860s, and was linked to the nearby city of Invercargill by rail in 1867.
 As the city's main port, it was a major centre for the export of dairy and meat products in the late 19th and early 20th centuries.
 The construction of the Tiwai Point Aluminium Smelter in 1971 led to further upgrades in facilities.

 A flying boat service operated from the harbour's Ocean Beach in the 1950s and 1960s, both for civilian services and for the RNZAF's patrols of subantarctic waters.